 application onto a new piece of hardware.
 So, you're insulated from

-Any kinds of growth can be accommodated by additional EC2
+Any kinds of growth can be accommodated by additional EC2 instances.
+You

 can just scale your application out.
 And that's very attractive, because it